Sanaebadi97/Practical_Unit_Testing/README.md

 http://practicaluttesting.
 Practical nit Testing with JU
-Nowadays develors cttests. leouayit  caur out to be a rea It presents anf techniinirscusesra reted thchoiw\ha to k whimite common mista by followin the Tesiven Development (TDD) approac Evetopic discussein theook  illdth codexa, and each chapter is accompanib
+Nowadays develors cttests. leouayit  caur out to be aea It presents anf techniinirscusesra reted thchoiw\ha to k whimite common mista by followin the Tesiven Development (TDD) approac Evetopic discussein theook  illdth codexa, and each chapter is accompanib